Allen Pepperbox Identification

 THE IMPROVED HAMMERLESS

 Identical to the above but with the simplified internal mechanism following the 1845 patent principles.
+Another small improvement is the lip extension on the top of the frame to cover the top nipple.
 The improved hammerless is only produced in the early Worcester period in very limited numbers and only with a conventional trigger.

 THE SINGLE ACTION DRAGOON